-Automatically correct for (and simulate) lens distortion, transversal chromatic aberrations (TCA) and vignetting.
+Automatically correct for (or simulate) lens distortion, transverse chromatic aberrations (TCA) and vignetting.

 If your system’s lensfun library has no correction profile for the automatically identified camera/lens combination, the controls for the three photometric parameters (below) are replaced with a warning message.
 You may try to find the right profile yourself by searching for it in the menu.

 If your lens is present in the list but has not been correctly identified, this may require some adjustment within the exiv2 program (see this post for details).
 Note that you may need to re-import the images once such adjustments have been made as the lens name is retrieved as part of the import process.